-In Chemistry students undertake both directed and self-directed independent learning activities that support the strengthening of long-term memory and retrieval.
-Independent study helps our students achieve mastery in Chemistry and prepare them to work at an undergraduate level.
+In Applied Science students undertake both directed and self-directed independent learning activities that support the strengthening of long-term memory and retrieval.
+Independent study helps our students achieve mastery in Applied Science and prepare students to work at an undergraduate level.

-Directed independent learning tasks set in Chemistry can include background reading to build knowledge and deeper connections to the existing frame of learning, or responding to interlocking questions on a given topic across more than one text source.
-Self-directed independent study in Chemistry involves retrieval practice which is a crucial component of mastery.
-As students encounter challenges and learn to wrestle with demanding concepts and texts they develop not only their knowledge and understanding but also resilience through perseverance.
+Directed independent learning tasks set in Applied Science can include background reading to build knowledge and deeper connections to the existing frame of learning or responding to interlocking questions on a given topic across more than one text source.
+Self-directed independent study in Applied Science involves retrieval practice which is a crucial component of mastery.
+As students encounter challenges and learn to wrestle with demanding concepts and texts they not only develop their knowledge and understanding but they also develop resilience through perseverance.

-Instead of revision being perceived as something that is crammed into a few weeks, independent study supports spaced practice throughout the curriculum.
-By repeatedly returning to content covered, students' knowledge has time to 'rest and be refreshed'.
+Instead of revision being perceived as something which is crammed into a few weeks, independent study supports spaced practice throughout the curriculum.
+By repeatedly returning to content covered, students' knowledge has time to 'rest and be refreshed.'

 We recognise that not all students process material at the same rate.
-Students who need extra support to achieve mastery are supported by targeted intervention in Chemistry, where a staged or 'scaffolded' process is used to enable students to move from being dependent learners to autonomous ones.
+Students who need extra support to achieve mastery are supported by targeted intervention in Applied Science, where a staged or 'scaffolded' process is used to enable students to move from being dependent learners to autonomous ones.

-All students have access to our Academy library where a wide range of academic texts, journals and other resources are available.
+All students have access to our Academy library where a wide range of Academic texts, journals and other resources are available.